 - and some cotton balls.

-Cut the bottle in two at the point where it begins to taper towards the mouth.
+Cut the bottle in two when it begins to taper towards the mouth.
 This leaves you with an open cylinder and a funnel that fits right down into it.
 Soak several cotton balls in the liquid and place them in a layer at the bottom of the bottle.
 Wipe one of the cotton balls around the inside of the top of the bottle, then place the top upside down in the bottom.
 Bees can easily fly into the funnel but have trouble getting back out.
 Place the trap near where you’ve noticed bee activity.
 When you’re ready to release the bees, make sure to go far from your home (at least 1 km) and remove the top section from the trap.
 This leaves a wide opening from which bees can escape.

 This method is not recommended.
 Recall that worker bees take over the task of foraging to provision the nest once they emerge from their wax cells.
 This means that the queen does little foraging of her own and you’re unlikely to catch her.
 Worker bees are not fertilized and will not start their own nest elsewhere.
 The most likely result of trapping and relocating individual bees is a severely diminished original colony that is unlikely to successfully produce new queens and a bunch of confused worker bees that suddenly find themselves very far from home.